tankbuild/PoolSex/readme.md

 ## Overview

 The PoolSex pipeline is used to analyze pooled sequencing data with focus on sex.
-This specific component of the pipeline is used to generate shell files for each part of the pipeline and submit them on an SGE scheduler.
+This specific component of the pipeline is used to generate shell files for each part of the pipeline and submit them on an SGE or a SLURM scheduler.
+The two other components of the PoolSex pipeline are [PoolSex-analyses](https://github.com/INRA-LPGP/poolsex_analysis), which outputs FST, sex-specific SNPs, and coverage from the final output of PoolSex, and [PoolSex-vis](https://github.com/INRA-LPGP/PoolSex-vis), an R package to visualize the results of PoolSex-analyses.

 ## Requirements